allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 When we saw [issue-5683](https://github.com/golang/go/issues/5683) claiming Go was 3 times slower than Python and [mailing list]( https://groups.google.com/forum/#!topic/golang-nuts/zCBUEB_MfVs) saying it was 5 times slower than Python (simplejson)[https://pypi.python.org/pypi/simplejson/], we started searching for a better solution.

 JSON over HTTP is definitely not the best choice if you need speed.
-Unfortunately, all our services talk with each other in JSON, so incorporating a new protocol was out of scope for this task (but we are considering using [avro](https://avro.apache.org/), as we did for [Kafka]( http://allegro.tech/2015/08/spark-kafka-integration.html)).
+Unfortunately, all our services talk to each other in JSON, so incorporating a new protocol was out of scope for this task (but we are considering using [avro](https://avro.apache.org/), as we did for [Kafka]( http://allegro.tech/2015/08/spark-kafka-integration.html)).
 We decided to stick with JSON.
 A quick search provided us with a solution called [ffjson](https://github.com/pquerna/ffjson).